engrukairo/apex-api/README.md

 <p>Using postman, let's test the routes!</p>

-Use a user's account with the role of a user to test the following routes:
+Login with a user's account with the role of a user to test the following routes:
 - /viewallusers
 - /viewuser/2 or any other id - pass the id, name, email and role as body-raw variables
 - /updateuser or any other id